 Permanent Generation or “Perm Gen” contains the application metadata required by the JVM to describe the classes and methods used in the application.
 Perm Gen is populated by JVM at runtime based on the classes used by the application.
 Perm Gen also contains Java SE library classes and methods.
 Perm Gen objects are garbage collected in a full garbage collection.

-With Java 8, there is no Perm Gen, that means there is no more “java.lang.OutOfMemoryError: PermGen” space problems.
+With Java 8, there is no Perm Gen, which means there is no more “java.lang.OutOfMemoryError: PermGen” space problems.
 Unlike Perm Gen which resides in the Java heap, Metaspace is not part of the heap.
 Most allocations of the class metadata are now allocated out of native memory.
 Metaspace by default auto increases its size (up to what the underlying OS provides), while Perm Gen always has fixed maximum size.
 Two new flags can be used to set the size of the metaspace, they are: “-XX:MetaspaceSize” and “-XX:MaxMetaspaceSize”.
 The theme behind the Metaspace is that the lifetime of classes and their metadata matches the lifetime of the classloaders.
 That is, as long as the classloader is alive, the metadata remains alive in the Metaspace and can’t be freed.

 When a Java program is run, it executes the code in a tiered manner.
-In the first tier, it uses client compiler (C1 compiler) in order to compile the code with instrumentation.
+In the first tier, it uses the client compiler (C1 compiler) in order to compile the code with instrumentation.
 The profiling data is used in the second tier (C2 compiler) for the server compiler, to compile that code in an optimized manner.
 Tiered compilation is not enabled by default in Java 7, but is enabled in Java 8.

 The Just-In-Time (JIT) compiler stores the compiled code in an area called code cache.
 It is a special heap that holds the compiled code.
 This area is flushed if its size exceeds a threshold and these objects are not relocated by the GC.